Mathurkarishma/google-word-count/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Need to figure out if you're being too repetitive?
 Curious if you overuse words?
 Or did your boss just ask you for the most frequently used terms in a wordy file?
 Let's find out how to get a word count of the top 50 words in a few files.
+Also find out the number of characters, lines, total words, and unique words in the file.
 This code we are using has been modified from Tony Donaldson.

 ### Built With